 Well if you play any kind of First Person Shooters like Call of Duty online?
 A headset is a critical tool to helping you be successful online.
-I even wrote an article How to Play Call of Duty Like a Boss and explained it a little bit.

 The reason why you need a pair of quality headset?
 Well the basic TV sound sucks.
 Even if you have a decent home theatre setup?
 Unless you can play it at Volume 11 it is still going to be pretty much useless.

 So a decent headset gives you the volume you need to hear what you need to hear when you need to hear it.
 Nothing like hearing the crunch of gravel as an enemy is about to stab you in the back and being able to turn around and put a few shots in them to their surprise!

 Plus… you can wear them late at night when certain 2 year olds are trying to sleep lol!

 So I wasn’t impressed at first.
 I pulled them out of the fairly small cardboard box and went..
 “That’s It?”.
 You will get the following in the box:

 - The Headset Itself

 - The “Dongle” USB Wireless Adapter for the Headset

 And… that’s it.
 Not a USB Cable to charge it with.
 Not a thank you note for buying it.
 Nothing.
 Nadda.
 Zip.
 Thanks for your 86 bucks.